mr-biz/autogenstudio-dockercompose/readme.md

-# Autogen Studio Docker Image
+# Autogen Studio Docker Compose

 This repository contains a Dockerfile which can be used to build a Docker Image for Autogen Studio using Docker Compose.